AnirbanRoyy/YouTube-BackEnd/README.md

 # YouTube Backend Project

 This project is a complete backend solution built with Node.js, Express.js, MongoDB, and Mongoose.
-It includes features such as user authentication, video publishing, commenting, and more.
+It includes features such as user authentication, video publishing, commenting, subscriptions, and more.

 ## Features